boostorg/parameter/doc/reference.rst

 parenthesized implementation base class for ``cls``.  ``tag_namespace`` is the namespace in which the keywords used by the function resides.  ``arguments`` is a list of *argument-specifiers*, as defined in ``BOOST_PARAMETER_FUNCTION`` except that *optional-specifier* no longer includes *default-value*.
-The delegate constructor in ``impl`` determines the default value of all optional arguments.
+It is up to the delegate constructor in ``impl`` to determine the default value of all optional arguments.

 :Generated names in enclosing scope:
 * ``boost_param_params_ ## __LINE__ ## ctor``